Peter Ogwang: Career

 From 2007 until 2010, Ogwang was employed as an Assistant Private Secretary to the President of Uganda at State House.
 In 2011, he successfully contested for the Eastern Uganda Youth Parliamentary seat, on the ruling National Resistance Movement political party ticket.
 He won and represented the youth in the 9th Parliament (2011-2016).
-In 2016, he was elected MP for Usuk County and is the incumbent MP.
+In 2016-2021, he was elected MP for Usuk County.

 In a cabinet reshuffle, on 14 December 2019, Peter Ogwang was named to the cabinet.
 After parliamentary approval, he swore in as State Minister for Information, Communication, ICT and National Guidance, on 13 January 2020.
+He is the elected Member of Parliament for Ngariam County in Katakwi District, in the 12th Parliament (2026-2031).